TrelisResearch/trelis-gitingest-mcp/README.md

 This MCP server provides a single unified tool for accessing Git repository data.
 It automatically handles repository ingestion as needed, so users can immediately query repository content without an explicit ingestion step.

+## Tool: `gitingest`

+The server provides a single tool called `gitingest` that can be used to analyze Git repositories.
+The tool accepts the following parameters:

+- `repo_uri` (required): URL or local path to the Git repository
+- `resource_type`: Type of data to retrieve (`summary`, `tree`, `content`, or `all`).
+Default is `summary`.
+- `max_file_size`: Maximum file size in bytes to include in the analysis.
+Default is 10MB.
+- `include_patterns`: Comma-separated patterns of files to include in the analysis.
+- `exclude_patterns`: Comma-separated patterns of files to exclude from the analysis.
+- `branch`: Specific branch to analyze.
+- `output`: File path to save the output to.

+### Resource Types and Large Repositories

+For large repositories, it's recommended to first request only the `summary` (which is the default).
+After ingestion, you can access more detailed information through the resources:

+- Use the `tree` resource to explore the repository structure
+- Use the `content` resource to access the full content (if not too large)

+If the repository is too large, consider using `include_patterns` and/or `exclude_patterns` to limit the scope of the ingestion.

+### Automatic Ingestion and Simple Caching

+The server will automatically ingest repositories on demand.
+You don't need to call a separate ingestion function before querying.

+Results are cached in memory during the server's runtime, so subsequent requests for the same repository will be faster.
+However, the cache is cleared when the server restarts.

+Once a repository is ingested, you can access its data either by calling the `gitingest` tool again or by using the resources interface.

 ## Quickstart

 ### Install